intendednull/yewdux/docs/src/dispatch.md

+# Dispatch

+A [Dispatch](https://docs.rs/yewdux/0.8.1/yewdux/dispatch/struct.Dispatch.html) is the primary interface to [Store](https://docs.rs/yewdux/0.8.1/yewdux/store/trait.Store.html).
+It is used to read and write changes to state in various ways.

 # Creating a Dispatch

-`Dispatch` provides an interface to your `Store`.
-To create one you need only provide the store type.
+To create a dispatch, you need only provide the desired store type.

 ```rust
 let dispatch = Dispatch::<Counter>::new();